 \subsection{Convergence Comparison}

-Figure~\ref{fig:conv-tf} shows the results of two experiments: The first one (Figure~\ref{subfig:conv_tf}) trains CifarNet on TensorFlow-based systems (including AggregaThor and \system{}--based deployments) using CPUs, where the second one (Figure~\ref{subfig:conv_pt}) trains ResNet50 on PyTorch--based systems using GPUs; both experiments use CIFAR-10 as a dataset.
-The first experiment puts \system{} in a head--to--head comparison with the state--of--the--art Byzantine ML system, i.e., AggregaThor.
+Figure~\ref{fig:conv-tf} shows the results of two experiments: the first one (Figure~\ref{subfig:conv_tf}) trains CifarNet on TensorFlow--based systems (including \aggregathor{}) using CPUs, where the second one (Figure~\ref{subfig:conv_pt}) trains ResNet-50 on PyTorch--based systems using GPUs.
+Both experiments use CIFAR-10 as a dataset.
+The first experiment puts \system{} in a head--to--head comparison with the state--of--the--art Byzantine ML system, i.e., \aggregathor.
 The second experiment is an instance of a deployment of \system{} while training a bigger model using GPUs.
-Figure \ref{subfig:conv_tf} shows that all systems achieve almost the same final accuracy.
-The Byzantine--resilient protocols converge slower than those using \emph{averaging} during training.
-Yet, they manage to achieve the same accuracy as the vanilla deployment eventually i.e.,\ after doing enough number of iterations.
-Figure~\ref{subfig:conv_tf} also shows that deploying \system{} does not add much overhead compared to the crash-tolerant one, in terms of the number of iterations till convergence (less than $1\%$).
-Surprisingly, \system{} achieves better final accuracy than AggregaThor.
-Figure~\ref{subfig:conv_pt} shows that \system{} fails to reach the same final accuracy as vanilla PyTorch (or even the crash--tolerant algorithm that uses averaging for aggregating gradients).
-This accuracy loss, although not clear in Figure~\ref{subfig:conv_tf}, makes sense as a direct byproduct of using a Byzantine--resilient GAR to aggregate workers' gradients.
-Such a result highlights the accuracy loss introduced by Byzantine--resilient algorithms while training big models, as such a loss is not clear with training the small model.